Alman368/hackfest-frontend/README.md

 # Hackfest Frontend

-A modern React + Vite frontend for the hackfest music events platform.
+A modern React + Vite frontend for the hackfest music events platform with CTF (Capture The Flag) challenges integrated.

 ## 🚀 Features